Vicente Balmaseda

 paper / code / poster / arXiv / venue /

-We provide improved deterministic approximation algorithms and guarantees for Cluster Deletion, and the first combinatorial algorithm for the Strong Triadic Closure (STC) relaxation.
+We provide improved deterministic approximation algorithms and guarantees for Cluster Deletion, and the first combinatorial algorithm for the Strong Triadic Closure (STC) relaxation, enabling us to handle graphs with millions of nodes and edges on a standard 16GB laptop.

 project image